 Elena Tarasova (piano)

-Elena Tarasova is a laureate of international piano competitions, artist of YNOFF Agence Art Consulting (France), founder and artistic director of a different festivals and the concert series, teacher of Moscow Tchaikovsky Conservatory, member of the World Piano Teachers Association and the International Union of Musical Statesmen.
+Elena Tarasova is a laureate of international piano competitions, assistant professor of Moscow Tchaikovsky Conservatory, founder and artistic director of different festivals and concert series, member of the World Piano Teachers Association and the International Union of Musical Statesmen.

 “Pianist Elena Tarasova is distinguished not only by her dedication in the profession, but also by such qualities as honesty and sincerity toward others and herself.
 It is especially noticeable when she plays: there is no vanity, no striving to please and be liked by the audience, and as a consequence, affectation and imitation of fashion are left fare behind, while human nobility combines harmoniously with nobility of performance.
 Years of performing work have enabled Elena Tarasova to create a vast repertory whose main feature is not only the closeness of each particular composition to the inner world of the Artist, but also its relevance and “common humanity”.
 Whether they are compositions of the baroque era or opuses of twentieth-century composers, they all give an indication of the excellent taste of the performer and her ability to separate the absolutely valuable from the subordinate and insignificant…”